$show=home$hide=mobile

 https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEi7EvinKsNlW93P0g8MChbxJHRueppzgXITOXosLIJ1qTQhH63PX7Bqg0g3DSQUydVeubKg0E2O4FKcRCOin9HkJd6fsKlHaWujVPeToyAC3Tpw_0iAHCr71VwOKTTM9puooc0ZzQ41PnS4u8GR7yuVretfhvFSowBHXQ0JVj6NNuUT7R1R-iR1WqCV/s72-c/resume.jpg

-Julius Choudhury | Journalist and Entrepreneur
+Julius Choudhury | Journalist, Writer, Entrepreneur, Media and Literary Initiatives

 https://www.juliuschoudhury.com/2023/02/12-resume-writing-myths-you-should-ignore.html